-When you build or extend you categories, you can select from a number of advanced linguistic category building techniques including concept root derivation, concept inclusion, semantic networks (English only), and co-occurrence rules.
+When you build or extend you categories, you can select from a number of advanced linguistic category building techniques including concept inclusion and semantic networks (English only).
 These techniques can be used individually or in combination with each other to create categories.